Lexer747/axl626/Results/tablulated.md

 G Gain | 0      | 1.8054 | 2.2408 | 1.5117 | 1.2711 | 1.7673 | 2.1444 | 1.6316 | 1.5751 | 2.1272 | 1.2218 | 0.9798 | 3.6052 | 4.2115 | 5.2040

 ![](Portfolio_Allocation_Achieved,_based_on_year_range._A_Comparison.svg)

+calculate the annual income, the risk per stock, justify why the stocks chosen by the algorithm, correlated with the real world.

+assumptions, what happen if they're wrong?

+# Demo:

+why do i ask this question?

+why do should i answer this question?

+(novelty) eco, nobody has done this, i think...

+(novelty) comp sci, solving the equation using genetic algorithms

+stress this: i learnt 2 things, portfolio optimization, and genetic algorithms

+18 mar - 1 apr